On This Day In History: Vlad III Dracula Regained Throne Of Wallachia For The Third Time – On Nov 26, 1476

 In the meantime, the Ottomans were on the march again.
 Though Vlad initially managed to repel Mehmed's armies, his brother Radu would take the crown on September 8, 1462.

 Vlad fled to Hungary in search of aid from his allies.
-Instead, he was imprisoned but based on diplomatic letters and writings, Vlad's time of imprisonment was short.
+Instead, he was imprisoned, but according to diplomatic letters and writings, his time in prison was short.

-On November 26, 1476, Vlad retook his homeland for the last time, and he did it with the help of the Hungarians and his cousin, Steven the Great of Moldavia.
+On November 26, 1476, Vlad retook his homeland for the last time, with the help of the Hungarians and his cousin, Steven the Great of Moldavia.

 Weeks later, he was dead.